mistakia/nano-community/docs/introduction/advantages.md

 A good way to view it is that during congestion all accounts are guaranteed a throughput proportional to their stake in the network.

 When the network isn't congested, everything is instant.
-When it's congested, everyone has a guaranteed minimum throughput that's feeless.
+When it's congested, everyone has a guaranteed minimum throughput that's feeless and instant.

 ### Nano is scalable